 - Enhance your critical, analytical and interpretative skills

 - Develop the ability to plan, research and write a substantial original research project

-- Cultivate transferrable skills of independent thinking, analysis, communication, organization and time management
+- Cultivate transferrable skills of independent thinking, analysis, communication, organisation and time management

-The location of DCU in Dublin is significant because of the range of research and archival institutions in the capital, including the National Library of Ireland and the National Archives of Ireland.
+The location of DCU in Dublin makes it an ideal choice given the range of library and research institutions in the capital, including the National Library of Ireland and the National Archives of Ireland.